top of page

 Promotional gifts

-If the value of an item is less than $4, has your business name permanently branded on it, and is a product that is widely available and distributed, then it is considered a promotional and marketing expense, which has different rules for tax deductions.
+If the value of an item is less than $4, has your business name permanently branded on it, and is widely available and distributed, it is considered a promotional and marketing expense, which has different rules for tax deductions.
 This may include pens, notepads, lanyards, etc.

 Recordkeeping for business gifts